arfc/rollo/docs/source/usersguide/checkpoint_rollo.rst

 checkpointing system <https://deap.readthedocs.io/en/master/tutorials/advanced/checkpoint.html?highlight=rndstate#checkpointing>`_.

 The checkpoint file holds the **ROLLO** simulation results and acts as a restart file.
-Thus, if a **ROLLO** simulation ends prematurely, users can use the checkpoint file to restart the code from the most recent population and continue the simulation.

 Restarting Simulation
 =====================
 The checkpoint file updates after each generation runs successfully.
-If the **ROLLO** simulation fails half way through a generation, the user can restart the simulation from the previous generation.
+If the **ROLLO** simulation fails during a generation, the user can restart the simulation from the previous generation.
 Therefore, if you're running a **ROLLO** simulation with 10 generations and it fails during generation 3, you can restart the **ROLLO** simulation from generation 2.